 - 12. New technologies and trends (most notably solar generation, batteries, EVs, irrigation, and electrification) are increasing the scope for network pricing to influence investment and cost-shifting outcomes for the better (if well designed) or for the worse. - 13.
 Pricing changes take years to develop and implement, with multi-year transitions often needed to limit bill shock.
 Signals then take time to flow to customer investment decisions and behaviours.
 As such, the focus for pricing reform should be on investment pressures beyond 2027.
 If not refined, price signal misalignment could drive outcomes such as: - inefficient EV charging.
 EV uptake will grow rapidly and could cause significant network investment pressure if charging adds to peak demand.
 At the same time, usage charges for off-peak or interruptible demand deter usage that would not drive any new network costs; - poorly targeted solar installations.
 Dunedin and Queenstown have peak demand in winter.
 Ideally, we should send a well calibrated and targeted price signal that encourages a helpful (but not excessive) investment in solar.
 This helps manage overall energy costs in the Otago region, while avoiding large cost transfers from solar 'haves' to 'have nots'; - electricity rationing.
 Usage-based charges at times when there is ample network capacity deters consumption, contributing to under-heated or under-cooled homes, and suppressed electrification; and - unnecessary network investment.
 Over time, well targeted pricing should produce flatter network profiles, supporting deferral of reinforcement work and potentially avoiding altogether a wave of low voltage (LV) reinforcement that may otherwise be needed to accommodate EVs or high solar uptake. - 14.
 There is also a policy and regulatory focus on network pricing that reinforces the case for CRP and adds some elements: - Low Fixed Charge (LFC) the Government is phasing out the Electricity (Low Fixed Charge Tariff Option for Domestic Consumers) Regulations 2004 (LFC Regulations).
 This improves the scope to align price signals with underlying costs; and - cost allocation there is some Government and regulatory focus on reviewing how costs are allocated between customer groups (e.g., households versus businesses). - 15.
 Operationally, there is also scope to simplify pricing.
 The existing methodology focusses on allocation of current (not future) costs between customers.
 This drives complexity into the processes and pricing structures.
-The removal of winter rates and the consolidation of control tariffs in RY24 was our first simplification step and is consistent with our transition to cost-reflective pricing.
+The removal of winter rates and the consolidation of control tariffs in RY24 was our first simplification step and is consistent with our transition to cost-reflective pricing. - 16.
+Finally, the CPP delivery and current economic conditions add to the context for pricing reform:

-- 16. Finally, the CPP delivery and current economic conditions add to the context for pricing reform: - revenue path we will continue to have a relatively steep revenue path in coming years as we scale up capability and address a backlog of investment in the network assets.
+- revenue path we will continue to have a relatively steep revenue path in coming years as we scale up capability and address a backlog of investment in the network assets.
 This heightens the need to carefully manage any additional bill shock that could flow from pricing reform; - pricing areas consultation undertaken as part of the CPP stimulated interest in how costs are allocated to pricing areas.
-This made reviewing regional cost allocation a logical first step for reform; - renewal focus the CPP delivery plans focus on asset renewal in coming years, with a more tactical approach (where possible) to managing growth.
-This creates a window of opportunity to reform pricing before the investment focus returns to addressing growth pressures; and - economic uncertainty the 2020-2022 international border closure had a sharp impact on communities.
-The future state of tourism and education remains uncertain, which is adding network demand uncertainty. - affordability we are particularly mindful that current inflationary and interest rate pressures are impacting consumers.
+This made reviewing regional cost allocation a logical first step for reform; - renewal focus the CPP delivery plans focus on asset renewal, with a more tactical approach (where possible) to managing growth. - affordability we are particularly mindful that current inflationary and interest rate pressures are impacting consumers.
 The current economic environment has reinforced the importance of our approach to transition to ToU pricing in a careful and gradual manner. - 17.
 These factors shape the impetus for reform, and the direction of the reform strategy.